Gabriella439/haskell-nix/project0/README.md

 Normally `nix-shell` wouldn't require the `--attr` flag since `nix-shell` is designed to automatically compute the necessary development environment from the original derivation.
 However, Haskell derivations are different and `nix-shell` doesn't work out of the box on them.

-Haskell derivations are records that provide a `env` field which `nix-shell` can use to compute the development environment.
-We pass the `--attr env` flag to specify that `nix-shell` should compute the development environment from the derivation's `env` "attribute".
+Haskell derivations are records that include an `env` field which `nix-shell` can use to compute the correct development environment.
+In Nix a field is called an "attribute" so we pass the `--attr env` flag to specify that `nix-shell` should compute the development environment from the derivation record's `env` "attribute".

 Once we open up the development environment we can use `cabal` to build and run the `project0` executable: